Walking the DOM

 View Answer:

-Interview Response: Yes, we can access the next sibling via the nextSibling property, and the previous sibling node gets accessed via the previousSibling property.
+Interview Response: Yes, we can access the next sibling via the nextSibling property, and the previous sibling node can be accessed via the previousSibling property.
 We can access the parent node via the parentNode property.
 We should note that using these properties allows direct access to all nodes, including the text and comment nodes.

 Code Example: